 The above reasoning is why you might even want to consider 1.5g per pound.

 If you’re an expert in going way too far with your cheat meals to the point of ruining your diet – 1.5g per pound is for you.
+If you need some help hitting your protein target, check out my post on the best protein powder for building muscle.

 Fat/Carb Calorie Split